Jarauvi/lichaser_ble/README.md

 * **Local Push:** 100% local control.
 No internet or external hubs required.
 * **Persistent Connection Toggle:** Choose between "Instant Response" (Keep-Alive) or "Resource Friendly" (Disconnect after use) modes.

+## To Do
+- state is not persistent and it resets when Home Assistant is restarted

 ## 🚀 Installation

 ### Option 1: HACS (Recommended)